 — Jim Rohn

 If you are still working for someone else, it probably means you have to show up at a certain location, at a certain time.
-If you own a few websites that are generating some income, that’s not the case.
-Essentially, you are your own boss, you get to chose your hours, and it’s like owning a small website portfolio, a small company.
+If you own a few websites that are generating income, that’s not the case.
+Essentially, you are your own boss, you get to chose your hours.
+It’s like owning a small website portfolio, a small company.
 Better yet, you can keep your old job, and make something on the side.
-(As long as you keep things legal).
+(As long as you keep things legal and report your revenue).

 How are these websites generating revenue?